 YEAR 1 AND YEAR 2

 Clifton High School offers the full Key Stage 1 Curriculum delivered by outstanding, highly qualified teachers operating within our excellent facilities for Year 1 and Year 2 children.
-Whilst the teaching is compliant with the National Curriculum, it is not limited so, by closely observing changes in educational thinking and practice, we regularly review and modify our methods of learning to ensure a broad and balanced approach is maintained.
+Whilst the teaching is compliant with the National Curriculum, it is not limited by it so, by closely observing changes in educational thinking and practice, we regularly review and modify our own methods of learning to ensure a broad and balanced approach is maintained.
 This allows Year 1 and Year 2 boys and girls to discover and develop every inch of their talent.

-|INFANT SCHOOL CURRICULUM|
+|INFANT SCHOOL CURRICULUM

 Clifton High School places enormous value on the Characteristics of Effective Teaching and Learning, using them as foundational methods of practice from Nursery School through to Year 2.